Shop With a Cop

 The effects of the program are multi-faceted with the key benefit being the development of better and more trusting relationships between law enforcement and the community.

 More than 20 officers from Long Beach Police Department, Pacific County Sheriff’s Department, US Fish & Wildlife Service, Washington Department of Fish & Wildlife, Washington State Parks, Washington State Patrol, and NOAA donated their time to make this year’s event a success.
 Shop with a Cop in south Pacific County has doubled the number of students the program serves since it’s beginning in 2011.

 The Lost Roo provided breakfast and a venue for kids and cops to get to know one another.
-Don Bennett of Simpli Edibles provided the featured guest from the North Pole this year.
 The kids had their photo taken with Santa and with their cop buddy, which are later delivered to the schools and to each of the cops.

 After a hearty breakfast, the kids enjoyed an exciting ride in an official vehicle, complete with sirens and lights, as they headed to Dennis Company to shop.
 Each was given a $100 gift card, provided by Dennis Company and the Peninsula Rotary Club.
 Officers helped the students select gifts for family members and it usually takes some encouragement to get them to buy something for themselves.

 Volunteers awaited the duos after checkout, where gifts were wrapped while officers helped children write out gift tags and select bows to affix.
 Dennis Company generously provides all the wrapping materials.